natalietma/Neutrino-LLaMa/LLaMa3.2Vision_Finetune/README.md

 *Note: Be sure your password is safe and correct.
 Your account will be locked when you input wrong password twice.
 You are not entitled to run at root or sudo.*

+## Obtain the codebase
+Clone the repository onto the server: git clone `git clone https://github.com/natalietma/Neutrino-LLaMa.git` You will need your github username and a github token for the "password" Your github token can be found under Settings → Developer settings → Personal access tokens → Tokens (classic).

 ## Dataset
 The dataset is a custom simulation of a modular LArTPC with square 5 mm pixel-based readout.